Should You Cover Microgreen Seeds? – A Test

 Covering Microgreen Seed Test - Day 2

-All four trays were left untouched for 48-hours.
+All four trays were left untouched for 48 hours.
 This is how we handle all freshly planted microgreen seeds.

-Radishes, however, usually germinate after only 24-hours.
+Radishes, however, usually germinate after only 24 hours.
 But we still wait until the second day before disturbing them.

 All trays are returned to their respective positions after the photos are taken.

 Below are photos of each of the four test trays.
 The captions contain a description of the progress.
-Click image to expand the viewing area.

 Covered & Weight